ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 - Carlotta De Filippo (IBIMET-CNR, IT)
 - Graziano Pesole (IBBE-CNR and University of Bari, IT)
 - Maurizio Sanguinetti (Catholic University of Rome, IT)
-- Nicola Segata (University of Trento, IT) - Gabriel Valiente (Technical University of Catalonia, SP)- Nills Peder Willansen (The Arctic University of Norway, NO) ### [Pre-registration form](https://goo.gl/forms/Gy2EGSPTa0DuuBcn2)
+- Nicola Segata (University of Trento, IT) - Gabriel Valiente (Technical University of Catalonia, SP)- Nills Peder Willansen (The Arctic University of Norway, NO)
 <table border="1">
 <tr>
    <td colspan="4"><h2>Programme</h2></td>